TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 media types it can handle in the Accept header of the request.
 If the web server supports this media type, it can reply with a response that includes the Content-Type header that specifies the format of the data in the body of the message.
-It\'s then the responsibility of the client app to parse the response message and interpret the results in the message body appropriately.
+It's then the responsibility of the client app to parse the response message and interpret the results in the message body appropriately.